 A thousand percent yes.

 Each town and “arc” revolves around the same type of dilemmas.
-There will be notes, memos, and evidence of what’s truly happening littered around town and around the countryside – all spruced with some seriously grey moral issues where you decide what’s best to do.
+There will be notes, memos, and evidence of what’s truly happening littered around town and the countryside – all spruced with some seriously grey moral issues where you decide what’s best to do.

 Remember – violence is an option

 THE COMPANIONS ARE AMAZING AS WELL.
 They finally developed someone with character, not like the colleagues I work with.
 You can choose up to 6 companions and bring 2 people with you at any point (although there are perks that grant you bonuses while going solo if you’re that type of edgy kid).

 Companions grant Skills bonuses and lend their hand in firepower when fighting isn’t avoidable.
 Most importantly, each has a unique personality that keeps the storytelling interesting (I’m looking at you, Lydia from Skyrim).
 You can also do “Companion Quests” to further develop their backstories.

 Last but certainly not least, the graphics for this game is amazing.
 It isn’t as wasteland-ish as the Fallout predecessors.
 Nay, it’s a stark contrast, with vivid colours in the maps and the skies above.
 I even personally know someone who just walked around looking at the skies without actually doing anything.

 Maps are generally explorable with many goodies, but not to Skyrim’s extent where you can do side quests for days.
 But nobody’s complaining about that.